Wednesday, January 14, 2026

 Pangkor Island (Pulau Pangkor) is a small, charming island off Malaysia's west coast in Perak, known as a laid-back tropical getaway with beautiful beaches, clear waters, rich history (Dutch Fort, temples, floating mosque), local culture (fishing villages), and budget-friendly charm, attracting both locals and international tourists seeking relaxation and simple pleasures like snorkeling and island exploration.

-Pasir Bogak and Teluk Nipah are popular beaches on Pangkor Island, known for watersports and relaxation, with Teluk Nipah being livelier, offering snorkeling, swimming, and food stalls, while Pasir Bogak is great for sunsets and calmer vibes; nearby Giam Island (or Coral Island) is a prime spot for snorkeling and island hopping, accessible via local boat tours.
+Pasir Bogak and Teluk Nipah are popular beaches on Pangkor Island, known for watersports and relaxation, with Teluk Nipah being livelier, offering snorkeling, swimming, and food stalls, while Pasir Bogak is great for sunsets and calmer vibes; nearby Giam Island is a prime spot for snorkeling and island hopping, accessible via local boat tours.

 Pangkor Island, designated duty-free in 2020, offers tax-free shopping on items like chocolates, perfumes, and local dried seafood, boosting tourism with deals on goodies and souvenirs, though liquor isn't included; it's a great spot for beach lovers and shoppers seeking bargains alongside its natural beauty and fishing village charm.
 However, alcohol, tobacco, and motor vehicles remain excluded under these exemptions and will incur standard duties.